hollyschinsky/phonegap-app-touchstonejs/README.md

 See the [PhoneGap Docs Quick Start](http://docs.phonegap.com/getting-started/2-install-mobile-app/) for more details on this process.

+### Overview
+If you want to make changes on your own you'll need to

 ## Build Locally
 To build and preview locally, install the node dependences (`$ npm install`) and run the `gulp dev` task.
 It will build the app with